 Freshman 1-26 semester hours

-Sophomore
+Sophomore 27-60 semester hours

 Junior 61-90 semester hours

-Senior
+Senior 91+ semester hours

 Part-time: Students carrying less than 12 semester hours per term.

 Grades and Quality Points

 The quality of work and the standing of students at Florida College are expressed in terms of grades and quality points.
 Grades are recorded by letters.